-The Pacific Climate Change Science Program (PCCSP) was funded by AusAID, managed by the Department of Climate Change and Energy Efficiency (DCCEE) and delivered by a partnership between the Australian Bureau of Meteorology and Commonwealth Scientific and Industrial Research Organisation (CSIRO) during the period 2009- 2011.
+The Pacific Climate Change Science Program (PCCSP) was funded by AusAID, managed by the Department of the Environment (DOE) and delivered by a partnership between the Australian Bureau of Meteorology and Commonwealth Scientific and Industrial Research Organisation (CSIRO) during the period 2009- 2011.
 It provided critical climate scientific research and commenced important steps in capacity building in Pacific Island countries.

 This website provides some of the key scientific tools and outputs developed under PCCSP and outlines the science and other key activities being undertaken as part of PACCSAP.

 To learn more about the effects of climate change in Pacific Island countries and the work of PACCSAP and PCCSP please view the Climate Change in the Pacific video.